hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 - Add a button to bake specifically to perform a VSFAvatar export.
 - Make it possible to install the NDMF classes of FaceTra even if NDMF is not installed (i.e. for Resonite export).
+- FaceTra Shape Creator has internally migrated to part of the codebase used in Starmesh.

 ## 0.8.0-2024-04-08-2020